-As a college admissions team, we get questions surrounding the SAT or ACT regularly.
+As a college admissions team, we get questions surrounding the SAT vs ACT regularly.
 In many instances, students have not taken either the SAT or ACT yet.
 While some colleges, Boise Bible College included, offer alternate ways of acceptance without a SAT or ACT, it’s best to take one of the two tests.

 These tests, catering primarily to high school juniors and seniors, measure student’s proficiency in various critical skill areas—such as problem solving and reading comprehension—that are necessary for college success.